gopala-kr/Quantum-Dots/10-Space-2.0/README.md

        of which nature is composed, if this intellect were also vast enough to submit these data to analysis, it would embrace in a single formula the movements of the greatest bodies of the universe and those of the tiniest atom; for such an intellect nothing would be uncertain and the future just like the past would be present before its eyes. - Laplace(1814)

+     - Einstein spent his last 30 years struggling to find a single theory which would unify all physical laws, much like his equation E = mc2 united matter and energy.
+He failed.
+But many physicists now believe that they might have it.
+It is called string theory or M-theory, and postulates that all the particles, atoms, molecules, etc. in the universe are nothing but musical notes on vibrating strings or membranes.
+If true, it means that physics represents the beautiful harmonies of nature, that chemistry represents the melodies played on these strings, and the universe is a symphony of strings.
+It would also mean that the "mind of God" is cosmic music resonating through 11 dimensional hyperspace.
+The theory also melds Buddhist and Christian thinking.
+       Buddhists believe in a timeless universe, a 1\irvana with no beginning or end.
+But Judeo-Christian thinking is based on Genesis, a single moment of Creation.
+But either the universe had a beginning, or it didn't.
+There is no middle ground.
+Until now.
+In this new theory, universes are constantly being born in an ocean of 11 dimensional hyperspace or Nirvana, like bubbles floating in the air.
+       Hence, we have a beautiful melding of these two theories.
+In addition, the question now being debated by physicists is: what lies in these other universes?
+Can we ever reach them?
+Is there life on these universes?
+Is there a clone of myself existing in these parallel universes? - Michio Kaku

 ----------------------------------------